SMOG: Structure-based Models for Biomolecules

 How to prepare and simulate a SMOG model for a specific biomolecule

 Step 3: Analyze the results.
-Once your simulations have finished, there are many forms of post-analysis that may be of interest.
-While there are analysis tools available with the Gromacs distribution, and VMD has a powerful Tcl scripting interface, we have also made some scripts and programs available here.
-If you would like to contribute analysis scripts, please send us a copy and we will make them available.
+Once your simulations have finished, there are many forms of analysis that may be of interest.
+There are numerous analysis tools available with the Gromacs distribution, VMD has a powerful Tcl scripting interface, and MDTraj is quite useful.

 This resource is provided by the Center for Theoretical Biological Physics.